boogie/electricks-docs/scripts/README.md

 - 🔄 Content updated on electricks.info
 - 📝 Sidebars changed on main site
 - 🐛 Need to sync structures

+## Sidebar Overrides

+Not every product page ships with the correct Elementor sidebar (DiceSmith App is a good example).
+Add overrides to `config/sidebar-overrides.php` to describe these special cases.
+Each entry supports:

+- `mode`: `local` (generate from markdown directories) or `alias` (point to another ID)
+- `sidebar_id` / `name`: how the sidebar is stored in frontmatter and `sidebars.json`
+- Optional `icons` and `section_headings` for quick customization

+Run `php crawl-docs.php --local-sidebars-only` whenever you modify the override file to regenerate the sidebar JSON and update the relevant markdown frontmatter.

 ## Performance